Measuring Compliance of Consent Revocation on the Web: Validity and Consistency of Consent

 \subsubsection{Consent strings are often not updated after revocation}

-Since a positive consent was present after revocation in numerous cases, we analysed whether consent strings were indeed properly updated when the user revoked consent on these websites (Table~\ref{tab:empty-consent}).
-On websites implementing {\tcfapi}, we observe that 15 (9.3\%) websites did not update the consent string, while 11 (10.9\%) and 7 (21.9\%) websites did not update the {\tcs} stored in cookies, and in the localStorage respectively.
-Two websites that updated consent returned by {\tcfapi} are \texttt{sourceforge.com} and \texttt{ft.com}.
-Website \texttt{sourceforge.com} did not have a banner, stored a negative consent at \emph{initial landing}, but updated it into a positive consent upon revocation.
-Website \texttt{ft.com} only updated the ``consentScreen'' parameter (which is unrelated to purposes) in the {\tcs} after revocation, thus leaving a positive consent.
-Among websites implementing \onetrustg, 16 (10.5\%) out of 152 did not update consent after user revocation.
-6 websites have updated the consent string by adding or removing only some of the purposes, but the resulting consent string still contained a positive consent.
-Curiously, 3 out of 6 websites -- \texttt{cisco.com}, \texttt{opendns.com} and \texttt{webex.com} -- added one purpose to the consent string after revocation.
+Since positive consent persisted post-revocation in many cases, we examined whether consent strings were properly updated (Table~\ref{tab:empty-consent}).
+Among websites using {\tcfapi}, 15 (9.3\%) did not update the consent string, while 11 (10.9\%) and 7 (21.9\%) failed to update the {\tcs} in cookies and localStorage, respectively.
+Notably, \texttt{sourceforge.com} lacked a banner, initially stored negative consent, but changed it to positive upon revocation. \texttt{ft.com} updated only the “consentScreen” parameter, keeping positive consent intact.
+For websites using \onetrustg, 16 (10.5\%) out of 152 failed to update consent post-revocation.
+Additionally, six websites modified only some purposes while still retaining positive consent.
+Interestingly, \texttt{cisco.com}, \texttt{opendns.com}, and \texttt{webex.com} added one purpose to the consent string after revocation.